 Web service that provides a REST API layer over the My Autarco site/API to get statistical data of your solar panels.

-This repo is archived.
-You can view files and clone it, but cannot push or open issues/pull-requests.
+This repository has been archived on 2023-01-08.
+You can view files and clone it, but cannot push or open issues or pull requests.

 Paul van Tilburg 28342751a2